-Below is a brief outline of the various forms of renewable energy.
+Below is a brief outline of the various forms of renewable energy:

-ways this occurs is via the installation and use of photovoltaic panels in areas that catch a lot of rays or via concentrated solar power systems.
+In basic terms, solar power is created by converting sunlight into electricity.
+Most commonly, this occurs via the installation and use of photovoltaic panels in areas that catch a lot of rays or via concentrated solar power systems.

 Wind power has been around in one form or another for centuries – think conventional sail boats and agricultural windmills that pump water.
 These days, the power of the wind is being harnessed to generate electricity, using massive, tri-bladed, horizontal-axis turbines that stand on towers as tall as a 20 storey building.

 Wind power is the fastest growing source of electricity in the world.

 Hydroelectric power (sometimes known as hydro power) leverages the power of moving water, regardless of if the water is falling downwards, like a waterfall, or flowing like a stream.
 To make use of this power, large turbines are fitted with electrical generators.
 Water passing through the turbines causes them to spin, which sets of the generators that then convert the kinetic energy into electricity.
-The power of moving water (and therefore the amount of electricity derived from it) is influenced by both the volume and the height difference between the source and the water’s outflow and ''energy is derived to make power by the force of water moving from a higher elevation to a lower elevation through a large tube otherwise known…as a penstock.''
+The power of moving water (and therefore the amount of electricity derived from it) is influenced by both the volume and the height difference between the source and the water’s outflow and ”energy is derived to make power by the force of water moving from a higher elevation to a lower elevation through a large tube otherwise known…as a penstock.”
 (Source: Electricity Forum)

 Norway has made great strides in adopting hydro power, with approximately 99 percent of the country’s energy needs met via this type of electricity.
 Hydro power does have some drawbacks namely, the building of dams to accommodate turbines can have a negative impact on local flora and fauna.